hybridgroup/cylon-site/source/blog/2015-02-05-using-socketio-with-cylon.html.markdown

       </body>
     </html>

-You should see the led in your arduino start blinking, the commands to blink the led are all being send from the browser to the robot using the device socket we created and calling `device.emit('toggle');`.
+You should see the built-in LED in your Arduino start blinking.
+The commands to tell the LED to blink, are all being sent from the browser to the robot, using the device socket we created and then calling `device.emit('toggle');`.

-All device's commands and events you can use in a regular cylon program are available to the device socket.
-Let's check how to listen for events.
+All of the device commands and events you can use in a regular Cylon.js program are available to the device socket.
+Now, let's learn how to listen for events.

-### Listening for robot/device events in a socket
+### Listening For Robot Or Device Events In A Socket

-We'll dial up the complexity a little bit by using custom robot commands and events this time, it is worth mentioning that you can listen to any device emitted event in the same fashion, but connecting to the device socket instead.
+We'll dial up the complexity a little bit, by using custom robot commands and events.
+It is worth mentioning that you can listen to any device-emitted event in the same fashion, but by connecting to the device socket instead.

-As with the previous example we start by defining our robot and setting up the Socket.io API.
-Here we'll add the custom commands and events.
+As with the previous example, we start by defining our robot and setting up the Socket.io API.
+Here's how we add the custom commands and events:

 `robot-events-server.js`